raffeyang/wechat/README.md

 # Wechat

-A wechat extension to quickly search your contacts and chat
+A RayCast extension for WeChat to quickly search your contacts and chat

 ![wechat](./assets/showcase.png)